zhang-tianran/Swift-Switch/README.md

 ## What's next for Good
 We trained our model using data from only one online thrift store, so the number of choices is somewhat limited.
 Also, it takes a relatively long time for the extension to generate recommendations.
 However, we do see our product as an expandable model.
 It is possible to build a larger database with more online thrift shops or even convince local thrift stores to upload their inventory.
 That way, we would have a larger range of choices and even more similar items.
 Besides, with more time, we could also speed up the recommendation-generation process by having a pre-indexed database.

+### Why are we called the Swiggies
+This project cost us 22 hours in the CIT's Swig Boardroom (not including the time we slept) (also during a blizzard).